GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 3. Install the amplifier-to-commutator extension cables
 4. Feed the wires through the cable hole found on the side of the Med Associates box
+5. Replace the manufacturer's LED light dimmer switch with the rotary dimmer switch
+6. Place a light meter inside the closed box to dial the rotary dimmer to the desired LED light intensity
+    * After determining the desired light intensity, mark a line on the rotary with a permanent marker
-5. Connect the LED light power cable to a 24-HR programmable outlet timer
+7. Connect the LED light power cable directly to a 24-HR programmable outlet timer
     * Program the timer "on" phase to be 12 hours
-6. Power on the IR light and set the switch to automatic (A)
+8. Power on the IR light and set the switch to automatic (A)
-7. Connect the 24V AC-to-DC power supply to the ventilation fan
+9. Connect the 24V AC-to-DC power supply to the ventilation fan

 ## Camera setup